-2.5 Although the UK's legally binding target is for reducing emissions to zero by 2050, there is increasing evidence that this will not be soon enough

-(The Intergovernmental Panel on Climate Change's (IPCC) special report published in 2018 advises applying a limit global temperatures to 1.5°C above pre industrial levels).
+2.5 Although the UK's legally binding target is for reducing emissions to zero by 2050, there is increasing evidence that this will not be soon enough.
+For example, the Intergovernmental Panel on Climate Change's (IPCC) special report published in 2018 advises applying a limit on global temperatures of 1.5°C above pre industrial levels.